Gammon bomb

-Overview
+History

 Designed by Capt.
 R. S. Gammon of the 1st Parachute Regiment, the Gammon bomb was developed as a replacement for the temperamental and highly dangerous "sticky bomb" grenade.

+Design

-It consisted of an elasticized stockinette bag made of dark coloured material, a metal cap, and an "all ways" fuze, the same fuze as was found in the No. 69 grenade and No. 73 grenade.
+The Gammon bomb consisted of an elasticized stockinette bag made of dark coloured material, a metal cap, and an all ways fuze, the same fuze as was found in the No. 69 grenade and No. 73 grenade.

 The Gammon bomb or grenade was an "improvised hand-thrown bomb used by the Home Guard, the Special Air Service and the Resistance, especially suitable for the destruction of parked aircraft or vehicles.
 An explosive charge was wrapped in fabric and sewn to an impact fuse that detonated on sharp contact".

 Unlike conventional grenades, the Gammon bomb was flexible in the amount and type of munition that could be delivered to a target.
 For anti-personnel use, a small amount of plastic explosive (about half a stick), along with shrapnel-like projectiles, if available, would be placed in the bag.

 Against armoured fighting vehicles or other armoured targets, the bag could be completely filled up with explosives, making an unusually powerful grenade which could only be thrown safely from behind cover.

+Operation

 Using the Gammon bomb was very simple.
 After filling the stockinette bag with explosive, the screw-off cap was removed and discarded.
 Removing the screw-off cap revealed a stout linen tape wound around the circumference of the fuze.
 The linen tape had a curved lead weight on the end.
 While holding the lead weight in place with one finger (to prevent the linen tape from unwinding prematurely) the grenade was then thrown at the target.

 When the Gammon grenade was thrown, the weighted linen tape automatically unwrapped in flight, pulling out a retaining pin from the fuze mechanism.
 Removal of the retaining pin freed a heavy ball-bearing and striker inside the fuze, which was then held back from the percussion cap only by a weak creep spring.

-In this manner the allways fuze became armed in flight.
+In this manner the all ways fuze became armed in flight.
 Impact with the target gave the heavy ball-bearing a sharp jolt - overcoming the weak resistance of the creep spring - that slammed the striker against the percussion cap.
 The percussion cap fired directly into the adjacent detonator, which in turn sent a violent shockwave into the main explosive filling contained inside the stockinette bag.

 Detonation of a Gammon grenade was instantaneous on impact with the target, i.e. there was no time-delay.